 Coffee Strength Meaning

 The coffee’s strength depends on the total dissolved solids (TSD) present in the brew.
-It is usually expressed in percentage.
+It is usually expressed in percentages.

 The strength numbers on coffee is a system that describes how darkly roasted coffee is.
 This number is the strength of the roast, not the strength of the coffee bean seed.

 The number is usually between 1 and 5, where 1 is the mildest and 5 is the strongest.
 Some coffee breweries offer coffee with a strength as high as 7.
 The mild or strength 1 coffee is brewed with a more significant percentage of water than coffee bean seed.
 Strength 5, on the other hand, has a higher concentration of coffee than water.